All Episodes

 Because you better have a justification.

-And then Clapper torpedoed the 17 Intelligence Agency talking point.
+And then Clapper torpedoed the 17 intelligence agency talking point.

-This is in Breitbart.
+This was in Breitbart.

-During the hitting they're in the hearings, you know, the talking point that 17 federal agencies have concluded that Russia interfered with the 2016 presidential election.
+You know, the talking point that 17 federal agencies have concluded that Russia interfered with the 2016 presidential election.

 That was the talking point.

-We have 17 intelligence agencies, civilian and military, Hillary said, who've all concluded these that these espionage attacks, cyber attacks came from the highest levels of the Kremlin.
+We have 17 intelligence agencies, civilian and military, Hillary said, who've all concluded that these espionage attacks, cyber attacks came from the highest levels of the Kremlin.

 Oh.

-Later in the hearing, Clapper corrected Al Franken when Franken claimed all 17 agencies concluded Russia attempted influence the election.
+Later in the hearing, Clapper corrected Al Franken when Franken claimed all 17 agencies concluded Russia attempted to influence the election.

 Is NBC and CNN and New York Times going to retract that?